-2E1.
-A miss-and-out (sometimes called "devil take the hindmost") is a massed start race in which the last rider over the line on designated laps is eliminated from the race.
+- 2E1.
+A miss-and-out (sometimes called "devil take the hindmost" or elimination race) is a massed start race in which the last rider over the line on designated laps is eliminated from the race.
 Riders may be eliminated every lap, every other lap, or on whatever regular schedule is stipulated before the race.
+In championships, elimination sprints occur on every lap on tracks of at least 333 meters in length, and every two laps on shorter tracks.
+If sprints are not held every lap, each lap that precedes an elimination sprint shall be indicated by a bell.
 Gaining a lap shall not prevent a rider from being pulled nor matter in the final placings.
-A rider shall be considered to have gained a lap upon reaching a position to take shelter behind the rearmost rider of the group.
+A rider shall be considered to have gained a lap upon reaching a position to take shelter behind the rearmost rider of the group. - 2E2.

-2E2.
 Judging.
-The back edge of the rear tire determines who is the last rider over the line.
+The back edge of the rear tire determines the last rider over the line.
+The final sprint is judged as a conventional sprint, using the leading edge of the front wheel.

 2E3.
+Race procedure
-The Chief Judge shall notify the last rider over the line.
-The rider shall withdraw with due caution as soon as it is practical.

-2E4.
-Pulling Riders.
-If a rider does not withdraw as instructed, the Chief Referee may call one or more free laps until the rider has retired.
+- (a) The Chief Judge shall identify the last rider over the line.
+In some cases a rider other than the last one across the line may be eliminated (for example passing on the blue band). - (b) The decision on which riders are eliminated must be made and announced before the riders reach the pursuit line on the back straight after the elimination sprint; otherwise no riders are eliminated until the next sprint. - 2E4.
+Eliminated Riders.
+Eliminated riders shall withdraw with due caution as soon as it is practical.
+If a rider does not withdraw as instructed, the Chief Referee may call one or more free laps (postpone the next elimination sprint) until the rider has retired.
 [A rider who blatantly disregards instructions to leave the field shall be subject to disqualification from the remaining events in the event and possible suspension.]

-2E5.
-Riders suffering mishaps shall be eliminated.
-When fewer than 8 riders remain, riders suffering mishaps shall be placed ahead of riders already eliminated.
+- 2E5.
+Riders suffering mishaps shall be eliminated and placed ahead of those riders already eliminated.
+If more than one rider is involved in the mishap, they shall be placed equally.
+The next sprint shall be postponed one or two laps, depending on the sprint interval. - 2E6.

-2E6.
 Finish.
-The miss-and-out may be ridden to the last person or to a specified number of survivors.
+The miss-and-out may be ridden to the last person (an elimination race) or to a specified number of survivors.
 In the latter case, there may be a free lap followed by a conventional sprint, judged on the order of finish by the front wheels.
 The format to be used must be explained to all riders before the start of the race.